Sadomasochism: Medical and forensic classification

-Medical categorization
+In 1995, Denmark became the first European Union country to have completely removed sadomasochism from its national classification of diseases.
+This was followed by Sweden in 2009, Norway in 2010, Finland in 2011 and Iceland in 2015.

-BDSM
+DSM

 Medical opinion of sadomasochistic activities has changed over time.
 The classification of sadism and masochism in the Diagnostic and Statistical Manual of Mental Disorders (DSM) has always been separate; sadism was included in the DSM-I in 1952, while masochism was added in the DSM-II in 1968.
-Contemporary psychology continues to identify sadism and masochism separately, and categorizes them as either practised as a life style, or as a medical condition.
+Contemporary psychology continues to identify sadism and masochism separately, and categorizes them as either practised as a lifestyle, or as a medical condition.

 The current version of the American Psychiatric Association's manual, DSM-5, excludes consensual BDSM from diagnosis as a disorder when the sexual interests cause no harm or distress.

 Sexual sadism disorder however, listed within the DSM-5, is where arousal patterns involving consenting and non‐consenting others are not distinguished.